 A brief overview of scorpions

-Nocturnal hunters, scorpions often avoid detection but are extremely common in the North Texas area.
-In fact, most Texans know to shake out their shoes before putting them on in case one of these pests crawled in overnight.
+Nocturnal hunters, scorpions often avoid detection.
+In spite of their ability to stay out of sight, these pests are common in the North Texas area.
+In fact, most Texans know to shake out their shoes before putting them on in case a scorpion crawled in overnight.
 A close relative of ticks and spiders, scorpions are not insects but rather arachnids.

 What do scorpions look like?

-In North Texas, striped bark scorpions are the most common.
-Yellowish to tan in color, this type of scorpion has two markings on their upper abdomens that are broad stripes.
-These stripes appear black in coloring but may be faint.
-Scorpions have two eyes in the middle of their heads, four pairs of legs, a large pair of front pinchers, and an elongated arched tail with a stinger at the tip.
+In North Texas, the most common scorpion species is the striped bark scorpion.
+Yellowish to tan in color, this type of scorpion has two markings resembling broad stripes on its upper abdomen.
+These stripes appear black in color but may be faint.
+Scorpions have two eyes in the middle of their heads, four pairs of legs, a large pair of front pincers, and an elongated arched tail with a stinger at the tip.

 Do scorpions bite?